 Q: Can I submit my report now and provide a working exploit later?
 Is there a time limit for submitting an exploit?

 A: When submitting a bug, please include steps to reproduce the issue and a working proof of concept to maximize your reward.
 We are willing to accept a fully working exploit a few weeks after the initial report.
-Exploits submitted outside of this time frame are unlikely to be rewarded.
+Exploits and proofs of concept submitted outside of this time frame are unlikely to be rewarded.

 Q: Can I submit my report without having to create a Google account?